 4. Notification to Child Welfare Services staff of appeal.
-When the Appeals Program Unit accepts a PRFC request for review, notification of the acceptance is provided to the previously assigned CW specialist, supervisor, district director, and deputy director for the region who are advised of the need to ensure all necessary documentation has been entered into KIDS referral and investigation screens and that other supporting documentation is stored in the KIDS file cabinet.
+When the Appeals Program Unit accepts a PRFC request for review, notification of the acceptance is provided to the previously assigned CW specialist, supervisor, district director, and deputy director for the region who are advised of the need to ensure all necessary documentation has been entered into KIDS referral and investigation screens and other supporting documentation is stored in the KIDS file cabinet.

 5. Final determination regarding investigation finding.

 (1) The Appeals Program Unit notifies the appellant, district director, deputy director for the region, CW specialist and supervisor, district attorney's office, and appropriate programs staff, such as Child Care Services and Child Protective Services (CPS) Programs Unit of the final determination regarding whether the substantiated finding is upheld or reversed.